 Most web browsers allow some control of most cookies through the browser settings.
 To find out more about cookies, including how to see what cookies have been set and how to manage and delete them, visit www.allaboutcookies.org.

 To opt out of being tracked by Google Analytics across all websites, visit http://tools.google.com/dlpage/gaoptout.

 Your rights in relation to your personal data

 You have a number of rights in relation to your personal data, these include the right to:

-b. our processing of your personal data is unlawful ;
+- Our processing of your personal data is unlawful ;

-If you have any complaints about the way we use your personal data please contact the Data Protection Officer who will try to resolve the issue.
+If you have any complaints about the way we use your personal data please contact the Company Secretary who will try to resolve the issue.
 If we cannot resolve your complaint, you have the right to complain to the Information Commissioner.